Course Overview

 Progression

-Students who successfully complete the Graduate Certificate with a minimum average of 50% across all modules, will be in a position to progress on to one of our Masters programmes in London or Birmingham.
+When you successfully complete the Graduate Certificate with a minimum pass mark of 50% in each module, you will be in a position to progress onto one of our Master’s programmes at our branch campuses.

-Progression on to the MBA is conditional on passing the Graduate Certificate with an overall pass mark of at least 50% at the first attempt and normally the possession of 2 years’ relevant work experience.
+Progression onto the MBA is conditional on passing the Graduate Certificate and the possession of 2 years of relevant work experience.

 Please note: International students progressing on to the MBA, MSc Marketing or MSc International Business will need to apply for a second visa if the Graduate Certificate is studied as a standalone programme.
 Alternatively, you can study the Extended MSc Marketing or Extended MSc International Business.